Azure/azure-iiot-opc-vault-service/docs/opcvault-services-overview.md

 ## Architecture

-The architecture is based on a the OPC Vault microservice with an OPC Vault edge module for the factory network and an OPC Vault sample UX to control the workflow:
+The architecture is based on a the OPC Vault microservice with an OPC Vault edge module for the factory network and a web sample UX to control the workflow:

 ![OPCVault Architecture](opcvaultarchitecture.png "OPCVault architecture")